MetOffice/git-working-practices/episodes/03-feature-branch.md

 `git clone` also communicates with a remote.
 However it is only used once to make a local copy of a remote.

+There are also other git commands that interact with remote repositories (e.g. `git ls-remote`), but none that appear in this course.

 :::

 ## Feature Branches